innolitics/rdm/rdm/base/software_plan.md

 {% if system.auditor_notes %}
 [Most of these definitions are very similar to the {{ system.standard }} definitions, however, they have been simplified and clarified as appropriate for a better understanding by software developers.]
 {% endif %}
-A **process** is a set of interrelated or interacting activities that transform inputs into outputs.

 An **activity** is a set of one or more interrelated or interacting tasks.

-A **task** is a single piece of work that needs to be done.
-Note that we do not explicitly demarcate tasks in this document.
+An activity has an input, an output, and often an explicit verification task{% if system.auditor_notes %} [We do not explicitly demarcate tasks in this document]{% endif %}.

 Three terms identify the software decomposition.
 The top level is the **software system**.
 The lowest level that is not further decomposed is the **software unit**.
 All levels of composition, including the top and bottom levels, can be called **software items**.
 A software system, then, is composed of one or more software items, and each software item is composed of one or more software units or decomposable software items.
 See the software system design file for a description of how {{ system.project_name }} is decomposed into software items.